UK tech experts · info@vividrepairs.co.uk

 MSI GeForce RTX 5060 Graphics Card Review 2025

-Here’s where it gets interesting.
-The PCIe 5.0 x8 interface (rather than x16) initially worried me, but real-world testing showed minimal performance impact.
-We’re talking 2-3% at most, and only in specific scenarios.
+Here's where it gets interesting.
+The PCIe 5.0 x8 interface (rather than x16) looks like a limitation on paper, but the real-world performance impact is minimal.
+We're talking 2-3% at most, and only in specific scenarios.
 The 145W TDP sits between the 5050 and higher-end cards, requiring a decent 550W power supply but nothing excessive.

 Performance lands squarely in 1080p/1440p hybrid territory.
 At 1080p ultra settings, you'll see 90+ FPS in most games.
 Bump up to 1440p and you'll need to drop to high settings for smooth 60 FPS gameplay, but it's totally doable.
 Ray tracing performance improves noticeably over the 5050, with DLSS 3 making even demanding titles like Cyberpunk 2077 playable at 1440p with ray tracing enabled.